 A DREAM FOR AFRICAN WILDLIFE

 If there is any magic in the world, it can surely be found in the African wilderness.
 There is true divinity in nature and in the million creatures we share this tiny planet with who all came from the same origins we did.
-When I'm photographing them, I feel humbled knowing I am not any more important than them.
+When I'm photographing them, I feel humbled knowing we all share life's great family tree together.
 Out there in the wild, we are all equals.

 Captured in this new Fine Art Collection are dreamlike moments of Africa's most iconic wildlife.
 These images are a celebration of their wondrous forms, and a love song to their gentle souls.
 The images in "Dreams of Africa" were inspired by old photographs of extinct animals like the Thylacine and the Quagga.
 Since I was a little boy the image of that mystical tiger-dog pacing in his cage, the last Thylacine in the world, filled me with a chilling sense of bereavement.
 It was the first time I realized that nature could be destroyed, and humans were well on their way to doing so.
 It's been many years since then, and I now use my voice to bring attention to the plight of surviving wildlife everywhere.
 Today I see alarming similarities between the story of the Tasmanian Tiger, and practically all of Africa's iconic animals.
 It fills me with dread to think that unless we all wake up and work together, rhinos and elephants might well be the next in line to joining Dodos and Moas too.